 Health and wellbeing

-People in Scotland should consider taking a daily supplement of vitamin D. This is very important if you are not spending much time outdoors.
+People in Scotland should consider taking a daily supplement of vitamin D. This is more important in winter because our bodies can’t make vitamin D from sunlight.

 Looking after your mental health

 Moving into the new phases of shielding, we hope that this will have a positive impact on your wellbeing.
 However, we know this may also feel daunting.
 You may want to visit Clear Your Head for practical advice to deal with feelings of uncertainty.

 Talk to your GP if you feel worried and want to speak to someone, they can help make sure you get the support you need.
 There is also a wide range of other support services available in Scotland.

 You can find help online from the Scottish Association of Mental Health (SAMH).
 Or you can talk to someone over the phone:

 - Breathing Space - 0800 83 85 87 (Monday to Thursday: 6pm – 2am, Friday to Monday: 6pm – 6am)

 - Samaritans - 116 123 (Every day: 24 hours a day)

 - Red Cross - 0808 196 3651 (Every day: 10am – 6pm)

 Other things you can do to look after your wellbeing include: